Diversity, Equity, and Inclusion at TTS

 - Your manager models the importance of creating strong, supportive teams.

-- Your manager acknowledges the power dynamics that are created with managerial titles does their best to make interactions more fair and balanced.
+- Your manager acknowledges the power dynamics that are created with managerial titles and does their best to make interactions more fair and balanced.

 - Your manager creates an environment that feels safe for you to bring your whole self to work and upholds strong expectations that everyone else does the same.